[Update] This post was updated on April 26, 2019

 - Both native alternatives to backup store the content in the same physical location.
 This is against good backup practices.

 - They are dependent on Microsoft services.
-Not only does it create a potential unavailability risk, but also Security and Compliance Center is one of the most rapidly changing services in an Office 365 tenant.
+Not only does it create a potential unavailability risk, but also the Microsoft Purview compliance portal is one of the most rapidly changing services in an Office 365 tenant.
 Whenever there is a change, there is also a risk.

 - Preservation Hold libraries (a place which stores the deleted SharePoint content) are only visible to site collection admins.